Creating a Legacy Internship

 Apply to Create a Legacy Internship

-To apply for a Legacy Internship, you must complete the Create a Legacy Internship form describing the proposed internship.
+To apply for a Legacy Internship, you must complete the Legacy Internship Form describing the proposed internship.

-Final approval of the internship proposal lies with the Alumni Relations Office.
+Final approval of the internship proposal lies with the Legacy Coordinator.
 Proposals will be evaluated based upon their compatibility with the goals of the program, the number of interested student applicants, and available funding.